Skip To Main Content

 Students engage in direct service, advocacy, outreach, and partnerships to work for justice, peace, and the integrity of creation under the guidance of the Community Service Corp (CSC).
 All-School programming, which include faculty and staff, bolster SHA's commitment to service and compassion for all mankind.
 Read more about the SHA Social Awareness & Action program.

 School-wide programs and cultural field trips add depth to the curriculum and spotlight diverse cultures.
 Students participate in on-campus activities as well as conferences and off-campus activities to promote an understanding and awareness of diverse cultures.
+On-campus activities include student presentations on DEIB-related topics, school-wide programming during heritage months throughout the year, service projects, and classroom lessons and activities.

 Let Us Pray